deschutron/Pictures-to-Sound/README.md

 The "process" function, in process.m, will create a file called test.wav.png when applied to it.
 Then, running "unprocess" on that will create test.wav.png.wav.

+This program was written for GNU Octave, a free software equivalent of Matlab.
+I haven't actually tested it in Matlab.
+If it doesn't work there, the IO function calls might need to be replaced by other ones.

+~ Deschutron